Relative injective modules, superstability and noetherian categories: Baer-like criterion for relative injective modules

 \begin{enumerate} \item For all $i <\lambda$, $A_i \leq_\M A$, $B_i \leq_\M B$, $A_i \leq_\M B_i$. \item For all $i <\lambda$, $\|A _ i \|, \| B_i \| \leq \text{card}(R) + \aleph_0 + |i|$. \item For all $i <\lambda$, $B_i \dnf^{B}_{A_i} A$ \item For all $i < \lambda$, $b_i \in B_{i+1}$ and if $b_i \in A$, then $b_i \in A_{i+1}$. \end{enumerate}

 It is easy to show that the above four conditions are enough, so we only need to do the construction.

 In the base step, let $A_0$ be the structure obtained by applying the L\"{o}wenheim-Skolem-Tarski axiom to $\emptyset$ in $A$.
 Let $B_0 =A_0$.
-It is easy to see that $A_0, B_0$ are as needed.
+It is easy to see that $A_0, B_0$ are as needed, see for example \cite[3.12]{lrv1}.
 We do the induction step.

 Let $i < \lambda$ be limit ordinal.
 Let $A_i = \bigcup_{j < i} A_j$ and $B_i = \bigcup_{j < i} B_j$.
 The only condition that requires an argument is that $B_i \dnf^{B}_{A_i} A$.
 By symmetry and the $(<\aleph_0)$-witness property it is enough to show that $ \dnfb{A_i}{A}{D}{B} $ for every $D \subseteq |B_i|$ such that $D$ is finite.
 Let $D$ be a finite subset of $B_i$, then there is an $j < i$ such that $D \subseteq |B_j|$.
 As $B_j \dnf^{B}_{A_{j}} A$ by induction hypothesis, $\dnfb{A_{j}}{D}{A}{B}$ by monotonicity.
 Then $\dnfb{A_i}{D}{A}{B}$ by base monotonicity.
 Therefore, $ \dnfb{A_i}{A}{D}{B}$ by symmetry.